xitzhang/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.agents.persistent-readme.md

     run.LastError?.Message);
 ```

+**Note:** The Azure Function may be only used in standard agent setup.
+Please follow the [instruction](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/microsoft/infrastructure-setup/41-standard-agent-setup) to deploy an agent, capable of calling Azure Functions.
 To make a function call we need to create and deploy the Azure function.
 In the code snippet below, we have an example of function on C# which can be used by the code above.

 ```C#